gmarokov/worldwildweb-dev-blogs/blog-posts/analyze-aspnet-react-in-sonarcloud/analyze-aspnet-react-in-sonarcloud.md

 ### Option 2: Analyze frontend and backend separately

 This option is useful when you have a monorepo with your backend and frontend in it, but they have a separate startup process or even different teams working on them.
-This option will require to create a 2 separate projects in SonarCloud .
+This option will require to create a 2 separate projects in SonarCloud.
 The option will also require to use the default SonarCloud analyzer for your frontend.

 # Build pipeline in GitLab